The Ghost of Statistics Past

 \[ H \rightarrow \neg D \mbox{ is likely } \implies D \mbox{ is likely } \rightarrow \neg H \]

-We could ostensibly move the "is likely" on the right-hand side:
+We could ostensibly move the "is likely" to the right-hand side:

 \[ H \rightarrow \neg D \mbox{ is likely } \implies D \rightarrow \neg H \mbox { is likely } \]